 With AWS on-demand computing power and storage, implementation is a click away with IaC.
 You can deploy new production servers.
 You can also quickly simulate new workflows and test upgrades.
 Previously this would have been difficult (or impossible) to accomplish because expensive hardware would have been exclusively dedicated to production workloads.

 When it comes to OS and software configurations, CloudFormation is better than scripting.
 It can orchestrate the provisioning of resources, and it can understand AWS services natively.
 Common situations –– like waiting, retries, and acting on signals from other servers and applications –– are easy handled without having to write additional code.

-IaC tools can be used to implement hybrid deployments with both on-premises and cloud servers.
-Some companies even use multiple clouds.
+AWS Infrastructure as Code tools can be used to implement hybrid deployments with both on-premises and cloud servers.
+Some companies even use multiple clouds, such as Azure or Google Cloud.
 But it is important to note that an exclusive topology deployed with single provider (over a multi-cloud strategy) has some advantages.

 First, the service offerings and management tools for each of the cloud providers are different.
 If you use a single provider, engineers only need to understand one platform.

 Second, a single provider gives you global management capabilities — such as the ability to control all of your servers from one dashboard.
 It can simplify identity and access management, and improve your ability to monitor and collect data on operations.